awslabs/clickstream-analytics-on-aws/docs/en/faq.md

     Replace `<data share name>` with the name you want to share, `<schema>` with the schema you want to share, and `<consumer namespace id>` with the consumer Redshift serverless namespace ID.
 3. Run SQL in the consumer Redshift database:
     ```sql
-    -- Create Data sharing
+    -- Create database

-    CREATE DATASHARE <new database name> WITH PERMISSIONS FROM DATASHARE <data share name> OF NAMESPACE '<source namespace id>';
+    CREATE DATABASE <new database name> WITH PERMISSIONS FROM DATASHARE <data share name> OF NAMESPACE '<source namespace id>';

     -- Create bi user